offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   The option ...

   * **Pen size** controls how large the circle is.
-  * **Section view** temporarily cuts the model, exposing the interior and allowing painting of areas that may be obstructed.
+  * **Section view** temporarily cuts the object, exposing the interior and allowing painting of areas that may be obstructed.
 Note that the cut happens on the camera's viewing plane (e.g., if viewing from the front the front plane is used to cut, or if viewing from the top then the top view is used to cut).
   * **Vertical** will only allow painting to happen in a straight line vertically.
 Note that vertical means vertical on the camera's viewing plane.
   * **Horizontal** will only allow painting to happen in a straight line horizontally.
 Note that horizontal means horizontal on the camera's viewing plane.
   * **View: Keep horizontal** reorients the camera so that build plate is horizontal.
 A secondary slider **Rotate horizontally** rotates the camera around the object horizontally.